niebert/raspi-webcam-srv/README.md

 Please keep in mind that there is no password protection for viewing the video stream.

+## Background Information about Installation Scripts
+* All script are shell scripts that are interpreted with `sh`.
+* The script can be made executable e.g. by `sudo chmod u+x install_motion_srv.sh`

+### Motion Installation Script
+The motion installation script basically copies the template file `conf/ete_motion.tpl` onto `conf/etc_motion_motion.conf`.
+Then variables like `MOTION_VIDEO_FRAME_RATE` in  `conf/etc_motion_motion.conf` are replaced by defined values in the installation script.
+The replacement is performed with the stream editor `sed`.
+When all replacesments are performed sucessfully, then the file  `conf/etc_motion_motion.conf` is copied to the final destination of the generated configuration file `/etc/motion/motion.conf`.
+The  filenames in the subdirectory `/conf` with the extension `conf` are create according to the pathname where the generated file will stored.
+The `conf/etc_default_motion.conf` will be stored at `/etc/default/motion`.

 ## Links
 The installation scripts are based on the recommendations of the following resources:
 * https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu